Le-Wi-Di/le-wi-di.github.io/index.md

 [LeWiDi 2023 - 2nd edition](/LeWiDi2023/) | [LeWiDi 2021 - 1st edition](https://sites.google.com/view/semeval2021-task12)

 ### 👍👎 Updates
+# The manuscript of the LeWiDi 2025 is out! [link](https://aclanthology.org/2025.nlperspectives-1.16.pdf)
+# Final [program schedule]((https://nlperspectives.di.unito.it/w/4th-workshop-on-perspectivist-approaches-to-nlp/programme/) of the NLPerspectives Workshop.
+Join us!
+The Workshop will be held at EMNLP, on November 8 in room A305 (hybrid format)

+### 👍👎 Past Updates
-# The official leaderboard of the LeWiDi 2025 Edition is now available at [this link](https://docs.google.com/spreadsheets/d/1mrJLaAIn60YTbYAVtRlwOqJktrxk252igoI2AT8UZuo/edit?gid=1049169550#gid=1049169550) ... see you in Suzhou!
+## The official leaderboard of the LeWiDi 2025 Edition is now available at [this link](https://docs.google.com/spreadsheets/d/1mrJLaAIn60YTbYAVtRlwOqJktrxk252igoI2AT8UZuo/edit?gid=1049169550#gid=1049169550) ... see you in Suzhou!
-# LeWiDi 3rd Edition shared task at the NLPerspectives Workshop is online!
+## LeWiDi 3rd Edition shared task at the NLPerspectives Workshop is online!
-# Please check [our competition page on Codabench](https://www.codabench.org/competitions/7192/) for data and more information! 👍👍
+## Please check [our competition page on Codabench](https://www.codabench.org/competitions/7192/) for data and more information! 👍👍